What is OLED TV?Back to advice guides

 • Viewing angle - the viewing angle on OLED sets is outstanding.
 Even when viewed from an acute angle, the picture on this LG TV remains rock solid, with accurate colours and good contrast.
 You can watch this TV from anywhere and still be impressed, meaning it's great for a living room with multiple sofas and seats.

 • Energy use - Even though OLED TVs were initially thought to use less power than similar-sized, LED-backlit LCD sets, our data suggests they use about the same.
 Check our review for full details on power consumption of this OLED TV.

 OLED TV: Should you buy one?

-To find out if the LG 55EC930V has enough quality overall to be a Best Buy televisions, log in or sign up to Which? to see our full review.
-On initial impression, though, this LG TV gives you picture quality on the level of the best plasma TVs, but with similar benefits to LED-backlit LCD TVs.
+To find out if the LG 55EC930V is good enough to be a Best Buy TV, log in or sign up to Which? to see our full review.
+On initial impressions, however, this LG TV gives you picture quality on the level of the best plasma TVs, but with similar benefits to LED-backlit LCD TVs.
 However, OLED is still very new to the market and prices currently are high.

 Despite its high price, the LG 55EC930V is just an HD set, rather than having the latest 4K resolution.You can buy OLED 4K TVs, but they're even more expensive and beyond the reach of most people.

-Although there's not much to watch in 4K right, it's worth considering a top quality 4K LED TV, too, if you want a super-premium set right now.
+Although there's not much 4K content to watch currently, it's worth considering a top quality 4K LED TV, too, if you want a premium set right now.